junxit/us-congress-bills-113/metadata.md

 - 2014-02-27 — Introduced in Senate
 - 2014-02-27 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2014-06-25 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2014-09-16 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Carper with an amendment in the nature of a substitute.
+With written report No. 113-257.
+- 2014-09-16 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Carper with an amendment in the nature of a substitute.
+With written report No. 113-257.
+- 2014-09-16 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 565.